 BA RT99 Spanish, Portuguese and Brazilian Studies (5 Years Including Foundation Year),

-This introductory module is a foundation module designed to introduce key concepts relating to languages, language learning and intercultural communication.
+This introductory module is a foundation module designed to introduce key concepts relating to languages, language learning and intercultural communication, academic writing and independent research.
 It will help you develop intercultural skills and language awareness to support and complement the language skills that are covered in language-specific modules.
 Study resources include printed materials and online activities which support independent learning.
 Together, they will introduce you to some of the elements that define studying modern foreign languages.
-This module is compulsory for students in BA Modern Languages, BA Language Studies, BA French / German / Italian / Portuguese / Spanish Studies and Modern Languages, BA Modern Languages with Latin American Studies.

 The aims of this module are